ramanathanmurugappan/resume-chatbot/README.md

 - **Interactive Resume Building**: Chatbot interface to guide users through resume creation.
 - **Generative AI Integration**: Utilizes Google's Generative AI for content generation and recommendations.
-- **Dockerized Deployment**: Easily deployable using Docker, suitable for cloud environments like Vercel.
+- **Dockerized Deployment**: Easily deployable using Docker, suitable for cloud environments like Render.com.

 ## How the App Looks